Electronic driving systems don't always work, tests show

 Automakers generally say they tell drivers that their cars aren't fully self-driving and that they should always be alert and ready to intervene.

-AAA says all four vehicles drifted out of lanes and hugged lane markers, struggling with moderate traffic, curved roads and streets with busy intersections.
+AAA says the vehicles drifted out of lanes and hugged lane markers, struggling with moderate traffic, curved roads and streets with busy intersections.
 Three of the four would have failed to avoid a crash when the vehicle ahead of them changed lanes and a simulated stopped vehicle was ahead.

 The vehicles' owner's manuals say that spotting a stationary vehicle after a lead vehicle changes lanes is a design limitation for the systems, Brannon said.
 But he said researchers expected the vehicles to see stopped vehicles and react in time.